pharmpy/pharmpy/docs/NONMEM.rst

 $ETAS
 ~~~~~

-The filename (not the path) for the FILE option in $ETAS can have a maximum of 54 characters (tested with NONMEM 7.4.3)
+The filename (not the path) for the FILE option in $ETAS can have a maximum of 54 characters (tested with NONMEM 7.4.3).
+The provided phi-file does not need to have the ETC or OBJ columns.